 Who should I contact if I see something in the house that needs repair or some sort of attention?

-The Night Managers, Matt & Sarah, are always at the meal when they are able and you can share anything with them.
+The Facility Managers, David & Nina, are always at the meal when they are able and you can share anything with them.

 I prepared a great meal with all the extras but it did not seem to be appreciated.
 Do they really need what I am offering?

 Yes.
 The nutrition you are providing is precisely what they need for mind and body.